-You've heard about open access, and know it's an option.
-But what would make you as a researcher choose to publish in an open access journal or deposit your work into an open access repository?
+You've heard about open access, but what would make you as a researcher choose to publish in an open access journal or deposit your work into an open access repository?
 Here are some of the most important reasons.

 - Increased visibility, usage, and impact of your research